tarekzaibet/cloud-aws-gcp/aws/big_data/notes.md

 - typically delete expired items with 46 hours of expiration
 - deleted items due to TTL are also deleted in GSI / LSI
 - Streams can help recover expired items

+### DynamoDB - Security and other features

+- Security :
+  - VPC endpoints available to access DynamoDB without internet
+  - Acces controlled by IAM
+  - encryption at rest using KMS
+  - encryption ins transit using ssl/tls
+- Backup and restore feature available
+  - point in time restore like RDS
+  - no performance impact
+- Global Tables
+  - multi region, fully replciated, high performance
+- DMS can be used to migrate to dynamoDB
+- you can launch a local dynamodb on your computer for development purposes